 Students should visit their college's Academic Discovery Center to declare each degree component.
 Be aware that to declare a minor or cluster that is under a different college than your own, you must visit that college's Academic Discovery Center.
 For example, if your major is business, but you want declare a minor in dance, you would declare your major at the College of Business and Communication Academic Discovery Center and you would declare your minor with the College of Performing and Visual Arts Academic Discovery Center.

 At BYU-Idaho, elective credits must be carefully planned.
 These courses should be taken within the framework of your declared major.
 Most majors allow for a few elective credits and you'll want to plan to graduate with 120.0 credits total.
-Many students find that getting involved in the Activities Program, Academic Societies and Career and Academic Workshops helps with their decision-making and provide variety to their academic schedules.
+Many students find that getting involved in the Activities Program, Academic Societies and Career Workshops Series helps with their decision-making and provide variety to their academic schedules.

 The Grad Planner is an online tool designed to help you plan out your classes from your first semester through to graduation.
 Planning will help you graduate more efficiently.
-Students with high credit holds must submit a grad plan for approval to the Academic Discovery Center.
+Students with high credit holds must submit a grad plan for approval to their Academic Discovery Center.

 The Grad Planner is linked to your degree audit so you can easily see which classes you need to take.
 Simply drag and drop those classes into the semester you plan on taking the required class, clear any error messages that you receive and submit your plan for approval.
 Then, when registration opens, you will know exactly which classes you need to sign up for.
 Any classes not found under your Degree Audit tab can be found under the Electives tab.